 1008: Prohibition on certain infringement actions No action may be brought under this title alleging infringement of copyright based on the manufacture, importation, or distribution of a digital audio recording device, a digital audio recording medium, an analog recording device, or an analog recording medium, or based on the noncommercial use by a consumer of such a device or medium for making digital musical recordings or analog musical recordings.

 Next, comes the provisions of the Digital Millennium Copyright Act (DMCA).
 This is often used to stop distribution of certain copying programs.
-Our audio recording features like those in Jaksta Music Miner, operate by recording what comes out of the PC speakers, using capabilities built into Windows.
+Our audio recording features like those in Jaksta Music Recorder, operate by recording what comes out of the PC speakers, using capabilities built into Windows.
 Screen video recording features like those is Jaksta Media Recorder work in a similar fashion.
 And stream capture features like those in Jaksta Media Recorder records what is passed from your network card in an unencrypted fashion.
 We don't circumvent any copy protection systems, nor do we claim that our software is designed to circumvent copy protection systems (which it isn't).
 Below is the important part of the DMCA as it relates to copying and circumventing copy protection systems:

 1201: Circumvention of copyright protection systems